heiswayi/heiswayi.nrird.com/_posts/2018/2018-05-06-ai-chatbot-using-rivescript.md

 npm start
 ```

-**N.B.** These apps are just proof-of-concept, and I don't have the time to design the "bot brain" for specific application purpose.
+**NOTE** These apps are just proof-of-concept, and I don't have the time to design the "bot brain" for specific application purpose.
 If you're playing with the demo, the current "bot brain" is based on predefined samples.